abhisheksugam/Climate_Police/README.md

 The Climate Police team is eager to make this project as an eye opener for people and companies denying the climate change and the adverse effect of pollution.

+The motivation behind this project is to build an open-source tool for scientists, researchers and scientific institutions who are interested in a detailed analysis of the climate changes occurred all over the world from the 1750 to the 2013, with a particular focus on the detrimental action of four different pollutants (NO2, O3, SO2 and CO) in the United States over the last sixteen years.

-Users can visualize our data and results and draw conclusions about this undeniable problem.
+Users can visualize our results and draw conclusions about this undeniable problem.